 Conventional wisdom states that bonds and bond funds should be avoided during periods of rising interest rates.
 The reason is straightforward: higher interest rates make existing bonds less attractive because of their relatively small interest rates.
 Thus, rising rates hurt the prices of fixed-rate bonds and bond funds.
 Bond yield-to-maturity, or total return, moves opposite to price, so lower prices are needed to boost the yields of older bonds to keep them competitive.
 Bond fund investments may be riskier than holding individual bonds when rates rise.

 Bond funds are structured as mutual funds or exchange-traded funds.
 Open-end mutual funds dynamically create and destroy shares as investors join or exit the fund.
 Purchases and redemptions occur after the bond market closes, so intra-day trading is unavailable.
-Exchange-traded bond funds are actually stocks that share in a basket of bonds tied to a bond index.
-As stocks, they can be bought and sold whenever the stock market is open.
+Some funds charge commissions, known as loads, to buy or sell shares.
+Exchange-traded bond funds trade like stocks, with each share representing ownership in a basket of bonds tied to a bond index.
+Like stocks, they can be bought and sold whenever the stock market is open.
+Brokers typically charge stock-type commissions on the purchase or sale or ETFs.
 Closed-end mutual funds are similar to ETFs, except they are not tied to an index and they can borrow money to increase their holdings.

 Good Times to Buy